HariSekhon/Knowledge-Base/informatica.md

 Make sure your Kubernetes kubectl context is set up and authenticated.

-First find a Spark driver pod that is in Running, not Error, state:
+First find a Spark driver pod that is in Running, and not in Error state:

 ```shell
 SPARK_DRIVER_POD="$(